 MILD SPOILERS 😉

 Our previously gentlemanly hero does a 180 and turns into a lecherous jerk.
-It was great and I wanted more!
+It was great, and I wanted more!

-In one scene, Andre attempts to seduce his ex-mistress while her brother and new husband play cards downstairs, and Devon, his current mistress, naps.
-But poor Devon wakes up and witnesses the dog’s hounding!
+In one scene, Andre attempts to seduce his ex-mistress while her brother and new husband play cards downstairs, and Devon, his current mistress, naps in her room.

-He’s jerk all right, but he’s French, so it evens out.
+Andres is a jerk, all right, but he’s French, so it evens out.
 I enjoyed the break from the English heroes that dominate Historical Romancelandia.
 There’s something about a Frenchman that’s so sexy.
 I can listen to Eric Ripert recite recipes all day…

-The second half takes on Devon and Andre’s passionate adventures.
-Ah, Andre, what a hero!
+The second half of this book takes on Devon and Andre’s passionate adventures.
+That was fun to experience.

 Final Analysis of Silver Storm

 Years ago, I read a book that designated romance novels, specifically bodice rippers, into two genres: “Sweet” or “Savage.”
 (Even though it was Kathleen Woodiwiss who started the bodice ripper genre, it was Rosemary Rogers that gave it a name.)

-In Silver Storm‘s case, although here the heroine is almost raped, her bodice ripped, she is abandoned and cheated on, it’s still sweet.
-But it’s very spicy too!
+In Silver Storm‘s case, although here the heroine is almost raped, her bodice ripped, she is abandoned and cheated on… it’s still sweet.

 One nit to pick: a reference to “Empire”-styled gowns in the early 1780s when Napoleon wasn’t crowned Emperor until 20 years later.